“There is no such thing as a child who hates to read; there are only children who have not found the right book.”

 Key Stage One – Reading Scheme

-At Harlow Green, we use a variety of reading schemes so that the children are able to explore a range of text types these include; Floppy Phonics, Oxford Reading Tree, Story Sparks, Project X, In-Fact, Reading 360 and a variety of Non-fiction texts to support the development of children’s reading skills.
+Once a child is more fluent with their reading in Year 2, they are given a reading book at an appropriate level to take home and read, with the expectation of at least one book a week.
+The range of books will encompass a variety of reading schemes so that the children are able to explore a range of text types and styles.
+These schemes include Oxford Reading Tree, Story Sparks, Project X, In-Fact, Reading 360 and a variety of non-fiction texts to support the development of children’s reading skills as well as their engagement.

 Key Stage 2 – Accelerated Reader